FedericoPecora/coordination_oru/README.md

 ## The ```SimpleReedsSheppCarPlanner``` motion planner

 A simple motion planner is provided for testing the coordination framework without the need for pre-computed path files.
-The planner can be used to obtain paths for robots with Reeds-Shepp kinematics (Dubin's car-like robots that can move both forwards and backwards).
+The planner can be used to obtain paths for robots with Reeds-Shepp kinematics (Dubin's car-like robots that can move both forwards and backwards), and is used in several of the included demos.

 The provided motion planner depends on